b00tc4mp/neoland-bootcamp-202201/staff/alba-casas/web/js/demo/demo-app/README.md

 DONE implement update password view (from profile view)

-TODO reduce name and surname into just name (and all its functionalities)
+DONE reduce name and surname into just name (and all its functionalities)

 TODO add open/close eye in password inputs